Pesäpallo: Offence

 The runner reaches safety on a base by touching the base area before the ball is thrown to a fielder in the base.
-If the ball gets to the base first, the runner is put out and removed from the field.
-The batter is also put out if the third strike is foul.
+If the ball gets to the base first, the runner is out and is removed from the field.
+The batter is also out if the third strike is a foul ball.
 A runner on a base is forced to advance if the next runner reaches safety on the same base.

 The offensive team scores a run when a runner returns safely to the home base after advancing through all three field bases.
 If a batter advances to the third base on their batted ball, it is a "home run".
-He can then stay on the third base and try to score again as a regular runner by reaching the home base on a later play.
+The player can then stay on the third base and try to score again as a regular runner by reaching the home base on a later play.

+Defence

+The defensive team has nine players on the field at a time.